AmitMandliya/constable-github-action/results.md

   ![abc](https://github.com/AmitMandliya/constable-github-action/blob/main/images/sigFactorsOTConstable2.png)

   We observed that most lab rats listed factors which help in understanding the repository.
-They used these factors to judge how often the repository is used, how regularly it is updated, how recently soem changes were made, whether the contributors were coordinating in any way, if the code was well explained and understood, if the repository could be set up with ease, etc. These factors seemed to be the most significant factors.
+They used these factors to judge how often the repository is used, how regularly it is updated, how recently some changes were made, whether the contributors were coordinating in any way, if the code was well explained and understood, if the repository could be set up with ease, etc. These factors seemed to be the most significant factors.

 * Here are the **top 5 factors which can make Constable better**:
   ![abc](https://github.com/AmitMandliya/constable-github-action/blob/main/images/topFactorsToMakeBetter.png)